-- Authorized Programs Each prospective student should first visit with an NAU enrollment counselor to confirm that NAU is authorized to offer the program in the student's state of residence. - Changing Programs Any NAU student who is considering changing to another NAU program should first visit with an NAU success coach to determine whether NAU is authorized to offer the program in the student's state of residence. - Moving to Another State Any NAU student who plans to move to another state should first visit with an NAU success coach to determine whether NAU is authorized to offer the program in the student's new state of residence.
+- Authorized Programs Each prospective student should first visit with an NAU enrollment services advisor to confirm that NAU is authorized to offer the program in the student's state of residence. - Changing Programs Any NAU student who is considering changing to another NAU program should first visit with an NAU student services advisor to determine whether NAU is authorized to offer the program in the student's state of residence. - ٠ Moving to Another State - Any NAU student who plans to move to another state should first visit with an NAU student services advisor to determine whether NAU is authorized to offer the program in the student's new state of residence.